mblayman/testery/docs/infrastructure.rst

 The environment should work on a Vagrant setup that launches at least a couple of VMs.

 One VM should be a database VM.
 That's it.
-PostreSQL.
+PostgreSQL.

 Another VM should have the app server.